Rob Wynne: Work

 In recent years, Wynne has become interested in glass as a medium.
 In the course of a visit to a glass foundry.
 "There", Wynne says, "I started this experiment.
 It was purely by accident.
 I was holding a ladle of molten glass when it slipped out of my hands and spilled onto the floor, making a huge splat, which was absolutely spectacular.
 And at that moment I thought it was a kind of cosmic explosion and that it would be so interesting to fix it permanently, silver it and see it really glimmer.
 That led me to realize that I could control it somewhat more than just letting it fall out of a ladle and I could start making actual letters."

 Wynne began to use glass to create large scale text pieces.
 Wynne explained that his glass text pieces were intended to "be much more reflective so when you are reading them you see yourself reading them."
 Olivia Ryder for UrbanGlass writes, "He effectively reinstates that reflective nature with his literary creations.
 The disassociated words and phrases, adopts the viewers voice and adds a layer of introspection, disrupting the barriers between art and viewer."

 In Wynne's 2018 show, Float at the Brooklyn Museum of Art, he installed sixteen works within the American Art galleries.
 The works were placed in direct dialogue with selected works from the collection.
 Barbara A. MacAdam from the Brooklyn Rail described Wynne's installations, "The objects of the gallery—the artifacts, paintings, sculpture, and furniture are reflected upon by the artist, literally and figuratively, and become a part of his, and our, stream of consciousness."

 In his work, Wynne freely appropriates fragments of texts and images taken from literature, opera, theater, and conversation.
 In addition to his work in glass, Wynne works with smoke, embroidery, paint, thread, bronze, and ceramics.

 Rob Wynne: Obstacle Illusion, a major monograph on Wynne's work featuring texts by A.M.
-Homes, Michael Duncan, Ed Leffingwell and Linda Yablonsky, will be published in Fall of 2023 by Gregory R. Miller & Co.
+Homes, Michael Duncan, Ed Leffingwell and Linda Yablonsky, was published in Fall of 2023 by Gregory R. Miller & Co.